telerik/kendo-ui-core/docs/troubleshoot/troubleshooting-common-issues.md

 Some third-party modal popups prevent access to focusable elements, which are rendered outside the modal popup.
 Such widgets include the Bootstrap modal dialog, the jQuery UI modal dialog, and possibly others.
 The Kendo UI widgets, which are affected by this behavior are all widgets, which render their own detached popups, e.g. AutoComplete, ColorPicker, ComboBox, DropDownList, DateTimePicker, Editor, Grid, and MultiSelect.
 The popups of these Kendo UI widgets are rendered as children of the `<body>` and as a result, the third-party modal popup will prevent access to them.

 **Solution**

 There are two ways to avoid this problem:

 * Disable the modal popup's modality, so that elements outside it can be focused.
 * Use a [modal](/api/javascript/ui/window#configuration-modal) Kendo UI [Window](/web/window/overview) instead of a third-party popup.

-### Widgets do not work correctly on touch devices
+### Widgets Do Not Work Correctly on Touch Devices

 Client libraries, which interfere with touch events, such as FastClick, are not compatible with Kendo UI and may break the widgets' behavior, e.g. cause a dropdown to close immediately after opening.

-For more information, please refer to [What Exactly is the 300ms Click Delay](http://www.telerik.com/blogs/what-exactly-is.....-the-300ms-click-delay).
+For more information on this issue, refer to [What Exactly Is...
+The 300ms Click Delay](http://www.telerik.com/blogs/what-exactly-is.....-the-300ms-click-delay).

 ## CDN